nancchan/saas-customer-onboarding-business-systems/documentation/user_stories.md

 ### User Story

-As a business user, I want customer information to be available through reports and dashboards so that I can understand customer volume, company distribution, and data-quality issues.
+As a business user, I want customer information to be available through reports and dashboards so that I can understand customer volume, Account distribution, and other relevant business information.

 ### Business Value

 Turns customer data into information that can support business analysis and decision-making.

----

 ## US-006 — Test the Onboarding Process